Dr. Gary Yarbrough has been a rural family physician for more than 30 years, first in Kentucky then Michigan and, since 1994, in Parsons, Kan.

 Carole Brown has shared with us the dichotomy that is her life.
-A classical musician, Brown spends a portion of her year living with her parents in Prairie Village, Kan., and the rest in a cabin with no amenities in the Flint Hills of Kansas.
+A classical musician, Brown spends a portion of her year living with her parents in Westwood Hills, Kan., and the rest in a cabin with no amenities in the Flint Hills of Kansas.

 On this edition of 90-Mile View, Carole is back to talk with host Steve Kraske of her life on the prairie.
 She's been busy with several projects including a window that took her some time to collect just the right materials before she could construct it.

 As President of the Historic Manheim Park Association, Saundra Hayes has been witness to exciting changes in the 32-square block neighborhood nestled between Troost and The Paseo, and 39th and Brush Creek Blvd.

 On this edition of 90-Mile View Saundra shares with host Steve Kraske the latest events from the community including the recent ribbon-cutting that marked a new chapter for the neighborhood's Bancroft School.

 When we first met Patricia (Trisha) Porsche, she was working her way out of homelessness for the second time.
 Back in February she was just several weeks into her residency at Freedom House, a transitional home for women run by the True Light Family Resource Center in Kansas City, Mo.

 That residency is for only one year and for Trisha that year ends in December.
 She talks with Steve Kraske about how her job search led her to a very familiar place and where she will be in 2014.